urilivshits/pageinference/README.md

 ### Choosing the Right Model
 Switch between AI models based on what you're trying to accomplish:
-- **Most daily tasks**: Stick with GPT-4.1 nano (the default) - it's the newest, fastest, and most cost-effective model with a massive 1M token context window
+- **Most daily tasks**: Stick with GPT-4.1 nano (the default) - it's the newest, fastest, and most cost-effective model with a massive 1M token context window, perfect for analyzing page content
-- **Complex reasoning or research**: Switch to o4-mini Deep Research when you need the AI to work through difficult problems step-by-step with advanced reasoning capabilities
+- **Research requiring current information**: Switch to GPT-4.1 when you need real-time web search capabilities alongside advanced reasoning for complex problems
 - **Model switching**: Change models anytime via Iuliia's profile icon in the top right

 ## ⚙️ Settings & Configuration